FAQ for Newsrooms

 • What is the beat you’ll create to deploy RFA corps members to help fill your news gap?

-The application window opens for newsrooms on Monday, July 12, 2021.
-The deadline is Thursday, September 30.
+The application window opens for newsrooms July 8, 2024.
+The deadline is September 13, 2024.
 RFA reviewers will assess applications through October and schedule newsroom interviews via Zoom in October and November.
 We’ll announce winning newsrooms in early December.
-We’ll then run a competition for corps members.
-Host newsrooms will select among a slate of candidates we choose, and they’ll start June 1, 2022.
+We’ll then open the applications for corps members.
+Throughout the spring, host newsrooms will select corps members among a slate of candidates we provide, and they’ll start that July.

-It’s whatever the newsroom normally offers journalists of comparable experience.
-We’ve seen a range from $32,000 to over $60,000, depending on location, cost of living and experience level.
-RFA pays 50% of the salary the first year, with a cap of $25,000 for emerging reporters (less than 8 years’ experience) and $30,000 for experienced reporters (those with 8 or more years’ experience.)
-We pay 33% of the salary the second year, and 20% the third year, with no cap.
+It’s whatever the newsroom normally offers journalists of comparable experience, though it must be a living wage in that area, according to the MIT living wage calculator.
+RFA pays 50% of the salary the first year, with a cap of $25,000 for early-career reporters (less than 8 years’ experience) and $30,000 for reporters with 8 or more years’ experience.
+We pay 33% of the salary the second year, and 20% the third year, with the same caps as above.

 This term refers to the money you raise in the community to support this reporting or photography position.
 One of the goals of this program is to encourage local philanthropy to support journalism in a bigger way.
 We also believe that successful news organizations will have to build stronger community support in general whether it’s through membership, subscriptions, events or philanthropy.
 So we strongly encourage news organizations to involve the community to support the RFA corps member.